roocs/rook/CONTRIBUTING.rst

 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+Please read the Birdhouse [Developer Guide](https://birdhouse.readthedocs.io/en/latest/guide_dev.html) and this document to get started.

 You can contribute in many ways: